ixkaito/fixed-adjacent-post/readme.txt

 * `fixed_adjacent_post_link( $format, $link, $in_same_cat = false, $excluded_terms = '', $previous = true, $taxonomy = 'category' )`
 	- alternatively to `adjacent_post_link()`

+== Installation ==

+1. Upload the `fixed-adjacent-post` folder to the `/wp-content/plugins/` directory.
+2. Activate the plugin through the Plugins menu in WordPress.
+3. Then you can use the above functions in your themes.